rbccawang/rbccawang/README.md

 ### Hi there 👋

-✨ I am Rebecca Wang, a full-stack developer from California.
+✨ I am Rebecca Wang

 - 🌱 Working on Hydrangea Hacks (https://links.hydrangeahacks.tech/)
 - 👯 Looking to collaborate on websites and chrome extension applications